Baptized (album)

 Baptized is the fourth studio album by American rock band Daughtry, released on November 19, 2013, by RCA Records.
 It was preceded in September by electropop-influenced lead single "Waiting for Superman".
 It is the final album to feature drummer Robin Diaz and first album to include keyboardist/guitarist Elvio Fernandes.
-The album departs significantly from the group's hard rock sound present on their first three albums, instead introducing a more pop rock musical style with strong synthpop influences.
+The album departs significantly from the group's hard rock sound present on their first three albums, instead introducing a more pop rock musical style with strong synth-pop influences.

 Background

 The band worked with many other songwriters and musicians on the album.
 Some that they worked with include Martin Johnson of Boys Like Girls, Sam Hollander, Blair Daly, Espionage, Rock Mafia, Ali Tamposi, The Monsters and the Strangerz, Scott Stevens, Kara DioGuardi, Jake Sinclair, Claude Kelly, Johnny Black, and Matthew Thiessen.
 Daughtry stated that he worked without his bandmates and instead went with the new producers.
 Daughtry has stated that the album features a new, poppier sound and would also include folk influences.